Construction Methods Based on Minimum Weight Distribution for Polar Codes with Successive Cancellation List Decoding: Introduction

 \end{enumerate}

-The experimental results show that the proposed MWD sequence is suitable for constructing polar codes for short code length and has about $1.13$dB performance gain compared with the polar sequence in 5G for code length $128$ at code rate $0.75$ and BLER $10^{-4}$.
-Meanwhile, the BGR-MWD algorithm can be regarded as a good construction and shows better BLER performance under SCL decoding than other traditional construction methods for long code length.
-Specifically, it has about $0.7$dB performance gain compared with the GA algorithm for code length $1024$ at code rate $0.75$ and BLER $10^{-3}$.
+The simulation results show that the proposed MWD sequence is suitable for constructing polar codes for short code length and has about $0.8$dB performance gain for code length $256$ and list size $16$ at code rate $0.5$ and BLER $10^{-3}$ compared with the polar sequence in 5G.
+Then, the $\left(128, 64\right)$ polar code constructed by MWD sequence with $6$-bit CRC and list size $128$ has $0.22$dB performance gap at BLER $10^{-4}$ compared with the finite blocklength capacity.
+Finally, the simulation results show that the performance of polar codes constructed by the proposed ECBS algorithm approaches the MWUB when the entropy constraint is satisfied.

 The remainder of the paper is organized as follows.
 Section II describes the preliminaries of polar codes, MWD and SCL decoding.
-In Section III, we introduce the concept of partial MWD and propose the MWD sequence.
-The BGR-MWD algorithm is proposed in Section IV.
-Section V shows the performance of polar codes constructed by the MWD sequence and the BGR-MWD algorithm.
-Section VI concludes this paper.
+The properties of MWUB are shown in Section III.
+In Section IV, we introduce the concept of partial MWD and propose the MWD sequence.
+The ECBS algorithm is proposed in Section V. Section VI shows the performance of polar codes constructed by the MWD sequence and the ECBS algorithm.
+Section VII concludes this paper.